The Regulatory Burden

 Manage Compliance and Risk with Confidence and Ease

-However, compliance officers need to simultaneously manage multiple frameworks to achieve progress on multiple needs, each moving at its own pace.
+However, risk and compliance officers need to simultaneously manage multiple frameworks to achieve progress on multiple needs, each moving at its own pace.
 This makes a manual approach, using spreadsheets and other legacy methods unscalable as your business grows.

 - Identify those security gaps that must be filled to meet regulatory requirements